1963 South Vietnamese coup d'état: Surrender and execution of Diệm and Nhu

 In the early morning of 2 November 1963 Diệm agreed to surrender.
 The ARVN officers had a meeting intended to exile Diệm and Nhu, having promised the Ngô brothers safe passage out of the country into an "honorable retirement".
 Not all of the senior officers attended the meeting.
 General Nguyễn Ngọc Lê strongly lobbied for Diệm's execution.
 There was no formal vote taken at the meeting, and Lê attracted only minority support.
 Conein reported that the generals had never indicated that assassination was on their minds, since an orderly transition of power was a high priority in achieving their ultimate aim of gaining international recognition.

 Minh and Don asked Conein to secure an American aircraft to take the brothers out of the country.
 Two days earlier, Lodge had alerted Washington that such a request was likely and recommended Saigon as the departure point.
 This request put the Kennedy administration in a difficult position, as the provision of an airplane would publicly tie it to the coup.
 When Conein telephoned the Saigon CIA station, there was a ten-minute wait.
 The US government would not allow the aircraft to land in any country, unless that state was willing to grant asylum to Diem.
-The United States did not want Diem and Nhu to form a government in exile and Roger Hilsman had written earlier that "Under no circumstances should the Nhus be permitted to remain in Southeast Asia in close proximity to Vietnam because of the plots they will mount to try to regain power.
+The United States did not want Diem and Nhu to form a government in exile, and Assistant Secretary of State Roger Hilsman had written earlier that "Under no circumstances should the Nhus be permitted to remain in Southeast Asia in close proximity to Vietnam because of the plots they will mount to try to regain power.
 If the generals decide to exile Diem, he should also be sent outside Southeast Asia."
 He further went on to anticipate what he termed a "Götterdämmerung in the palace".